SeongGino/QMamehook/README.md

  - Extract the `QMamehook` folder to somewhere you can easily access - `QMamehook.exe` should be right beside `QT5Core.dll`, `QT5Network.dll`, and `QT5SerialPort.dll`.
  - Launch `QMamehook.exe`

-Game config files are searched in `%LOCALAPPDATA%/QMamehooker/QMamehooker/ini` (yes, that's TWO QMamehooker folders, oops), and the program output will indicate whether a correct file matching the `mame_start` message is found or not.
+Game config files are searched in `%LOCALAPPDATA%/QMamehook/QMamehook/ini` (yes, that's TWO QMamehook folders, oops), and the program output will indicate whether a correct file matching the `mame_start` message is found or not.

 ## Building:
 #### Requires `qt-base` & `qt-serialport` (QT5/QT6)